List of awards and nominations received by Kelly Clarkson: MTV Australia Video Music Awards

 The MTV Australia Video Music Awards were awarded by MTV Networks Australia & New Zealand from 2005 to 2009 to recognize the best of Australian and international music in a variety of viewer-based categories.
 Clarkson has received two considerations for her music video "Because of You" in 2006.

 MTV Movie & TV Awards

 The MTV Movie & TV Awards is a film and television awards shows presented annually on MTV.
 Originally the MTV Movie Awards it was rebranded as the MTV Movie & TV Awards in 2017, to also honor work in television.
-Clarkson has one win out of two nominations.
+Clarkson has one win out of three nominations.

 MTV Video Music Awards

 The MTV Video Music Awards are annually presented by Viacom's flagship channel MTV to honor outstanding music videos having an impact on the youth pop culture.
 Clarkson has earned three Video Music Awards from eleven nominations.

 Nickelodeon Kids' Choice Awards

 The Nickelodeon Kids' Choice Awards are broadcast by Nickelodeon to honor American children audiences' favorite works in film, music, TV, and others as voted by its viewers.
 Clarkson has received one award out of two nominations.